|Route length||6,014 km|

 This leisurely walk through the Laranz forest is pure idyllic perfection for hikers: Fresh, woody air, a panoramic platform, mushrooms sculpted from tree trunks and a view fit for a king.
 The mushroom trail takes you on an enchanting trip through carved amanita mushrooms, boletus, chanterelle, fly agaric mushrooms and many more, and leads to the Königswarte look-out point with its breathtaking views.

 This hiking tour can be found in the family hiking booklet “Out and About with Nix the Witch” (hiking tour no. 2)

-After the short loop trail, the hike continues onwards to the “Veduta del Re”– the “King’s Vantage Point”.
+After the short loop trail, the hike continues onwards to the “Königswarte”– the “King’s Vantage Point”.
 This special look-out spot was named for King Frederick Augustus of Saxony, who loved to come here and enjoy the views during his stays in Seis.
-The path leads onwards in gentle ups-and-downs through the pine forest and back to the set-off point.
+From the "Königswarte" we follow the same trail back to the starting point.